cvebase/cvebase.com/researcher/expend20.md

     - CVE-2020-1492
     - CVE-2020-1574
 ---
-expend20 is an Independent Security Researcher.
+Simon Barsky is an Independent Security Researcher.